 - Snorkel with manatees in Florida – I didn’t even know this was a thing until I just stumbled across it.
 And it looks amazing.

-- Swim with sea turtles – I once had a dream where I was underwater and a sea turtle swam above my head, I would love for this to come true.
+- Swim with sea turtles – I once had a dream where I was underwater and a sea turtle swam above my head, it felt like the most magical thing the world, I was so sad when I woke up and realised it had been a dream.
+I would love for this to come true.

 - See the Mona Lisa – It’s so famous, this has to be a must.
 Mona Lisa

 - Fly first class / stay in the most expensive suite on a cruise – Hopefully I could do both in my life, but I’d like to do at least one of them.
 (You get a Butler in a suite on a cruise..)